 The 5th Nordic Research Seminar on Equine-assisted Interventions 2024

-The Swedish organization of Equine-assisted interventions (OHI) and Halmstad University welcomes you to the 5th Nordic seminar on Equine-assisted interventions 2024.
-The seminar is held in the form of a two-day conference embracing Equine-assisted interventions to support health, learning, and activity irrespective of physical or mental disability.
+In September, the Swedish organization of Equine-assisted interventions (OHI) and Halmstad University welcomed participants to the 5th Nordic seminar on Equine-assisted interventions 2024.
+The seminar was held in the form of a two-day conference embracing Equine-assisted interventions to support health, learning, and activity irrespective of physical or mental disability.

 Programme day 1

-How to make holistic Equine-assisted services fit in a specialised health care and support system – barriers and benefits.
+Holistic Equine-assisted services in a specialised health care and support system

-Norwegian perspective – social exclusion, substance abuse and dementia
+Norwegian perspective on Equine Assisted Interventions in social exclusion, addiction, and dementia

 14.00–15.00 Part 2: Peer reviewed oral presentation on on “Experiences from equine-assisted and nature-based interventions”